defcon1dfw/defcon1dfw.github.io/_posts/2025-02-18-protect-your-pipes.md

 It's always a good idea to know the location of your home's main water valve.
 Even if your home never experiences deep freeze, as you can reduce any potential water damage by shutting off the water.

-We **highly recommend** picking up a 'water shut off wrench' and a 'manhole cover remover'.
-While you may be able to get around pulling the manhole cover off with bruite force, it can be extremely difficult to turn the main valve off without using one of these wrenches. (especially when its really cold)
+We **highly recommend** using a 'water shut off wrench' and a 'manhole cover remover' to help with the main water valve.
+While you could remove the manhole cover off with bruite force, it can be extremely difficult to turn the main valve off without using the wrench (especially when its really cold).

 {% include figure-container.html figImgUrl="/assets/img/equipment/water-shutof-wrench.jpg" %}

-As always, like the tool above, working quickly with the right equipment can help minimize damage and prevent expensive repairs.
+As always, like the tools above, working quickly with the right equipment save you time and money.

 ## Final Thoughts